-We’ve researched and evaluated the most popular computer vision tools, and highlighted those that we believe experienced ML/CV engineers should know about.
+We’ve researched and evaluated the most popular computer vision tools, and highlighted those that experienced machine learning and computer vision engineers should know about.
+Vision-language models are also emerging, enabling systems to understand both images and text for enterprise applications such as insurance claims and product search.
 Let’s begin.

 Key Features: